LibKey Nomad – Speeding up the research process

-Nomad is available as a Google Chrome extension.
+Nomad is available as an extension for Google Chrome, Firefox, Edge, Safari and some other browsers.
 To install it follow these instructions:

-- Click on the Add to Chrome button, and then on the Add extension button when the confirmation prompt appears
+- e.g. for Chrome, click on the Add to Chrome button, and then on the Add extension button when the confirmation prompt appears

-- Nomad will prompt you to select your insitution.
+- Nomad will prompt you to select your institution.
 Find University of Wolverhampton in the drop-down list and select it.